webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 ![disk_configuration](.github/installation_screenshots/virtualbox_new_3.png)

 - Specify the VM's disk size.
 10GB would be enough in our case.
-By default, the disk size would be minimal and would be expanding as needed.
+By default, the disk image's size would be minimal and would be expanding as needed.
 To allocate full size from the beginning check the corresponding checkbox.
 Then press **Next**.

 ![summary_configuration](.github/installation_screenshots/virtualbox_new_4.png)